glpi-project/doc/source/modules/assets/enclosures.rst

 Management
 ----------

-:doc:`Management <../../modules/tabs/management>` of financial and administrative information, this information is visible in the 'Management' tab on the computer's form.
+:doc:`Management <../../modules/tabs/management>` of financial and administrative information, this information is visible in the 'Management' tab on the enclosure's form.

 Contracts